NUbots/NUbots/module/planning/FallingRelaxPlanner/README.md

 ## Usage

-Emit a `message::plan::PlanFallingRelax` as a Task.
+Emit a `message::plan::RelaxWhenFalling` as a Task.
 Make sure that it has a lower challenge priority than the GetUp, otherwise it may trigger in the middle of the getup resulting in an infinite loop of falling and half getting up.

 ## Consumes

 - `message::input::Sensors` to determine when the robot is actively falling over
-- `message::plan::PlanFallingRelax` as a Task to activate this module to for the robot falling over
+- `message::plan::RelaxWhenFalling` as a Task to activate this module allowing it to relax when the robot is falling over

 ## Emits